sillsdev/ptx2pdf/docs/documentation/SideBars.md

 * Default: bl
 The position for this class of side-bars.
 Any image position may be specified.
 `B` indicates that this box goes below any notes on the page (b normally comes above notes).

+Note that `h` and `p` sidebars, if they have  no background colour or images, may be permitted to break across pages.

 ```\Scale  value(0-1)```
 * Default: 1
-Width of the box relative to the nominal size of the containing box.
+Width of the box relative to the nominal size of the containing column or box (like the scale="..." `\fig` parameter).

 `\Breakable option`   *!!!DO NOT USE!!!*
 *  Options: T, F, value(0-1)
 *  Default: F
 *  Incompatible with: Background images; Alpha.
 Should the contents of this box be forced to be on one page or can it be broken?
 (Not compatible with background images)
 With a background colour, the box will be broken into sections and these sections will be added one chunk at a time.
+Descenders
+may be lost at these joints if a non-transparent background colour is given.

-If a value is given, this is the smallest fraction of the pageheight that the sections will be, if 't' is given, the fraction
+If a value is given, rather than a simple 't', this is the smallest fraction of the pageheight that the sections will be, if 't' is given, the fraction
 will be 0.2 of the page height.
 If splitting a given chunk of the box is impossible, the algorithm will increase the chunk-size until
  a break IS possible.

-*NB:* Breakable triggers a bug in the page output mechanism and *things go  horribly wrong* if this option is used.
+*NB:* Breakable in out-of-body positions triggers a bug in the page output
+mechanism and *things go  horribly wrong* if this option is used.

 `\BgColour option`
 `\BgColor option`